coderefinery/coderefinery.org/content/blog/2022-12-05-registration.md

 ## Registration including teams

 If we want to provide [teams](TODO:LINK) as a service, things get more involved.
-The man idea of registering including teams is that we want to make them pre-arranged and the same day-after-day.
-We want to provide an exercise leader for each team (the same one each day).
+The main idea of registering including teams is that we want to make them pre-arranged and the constant day-after-day.
+We also want to provide an exercise leader for each team (again the same one each day).
-The in-person equivalent is "sit at a table with at group, that group is yoru team".
-Our online version is much harder than this, since we pre-plan a lot more.
+The in-person equivalent to that is "sit at a table with at group, that group is your team".
+Our online version is much harder than this, since we need to pre-plan a lot more.
 We *could* emulate this by randomly assigning Zoom breakout rooms on day 1, and then ask people to join the same one each day.
 But, we think that part of the benefit is assigning similar teams (if you know someone, you are with them) and having it clear